javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 The `typeof` operator returns the type of the argument.
 It's useful when we want to process values of different types differently or just want to do a quick check.

-It supports two forms of syntax:

-1. As an operator: `typeof x`.
-2. As a function: `typeof(x)`.

-In other words, it works with parentheses or without them.
-The result is the same.

-The call to `typeof x` returns a string with the type name:
+A call to `typeof x` returns a string with the type name:

 ```js
 typeof undefined // "undefined"